 A long day in the sun at a summer festival can result in sunburns and worse.
 Be sure to bring sunscreen, a hat and a resuable water bottle.
 A portable charger for your phone could also come in handy.

 5. Montreal International Jazz Festival

 Montreal, Quebec is the go-to place in summer for music lovers.
 The Festival International de Jazz de Montreal presents more than 650 concerts, featuring 3,000 artists from around the globe.
 Among the 650 concerts, over 450 are free outdoor performances.
 The others are presented in indoor jazz clubs and amphitheatres.

 The 10-day-long festival gets over 200,000 visitors from more than 30 countries.
 The festival usually takes place at the end of June and lasts 10 days (in 2023, the festival is on from June 29 to July 8).

 For most outdoor concerts, admission is free.
 For indoor concerts, you will have to book your tickets in advance.
 Click here to learn about the various performers and book your tickets.

 6. Royal Nova Scotia International Tattoo

 The Royal Nova Scotia International Tattoo is a week-long event held in Halifax, Nova Scotia.
-The event features military demonstrations, highland dancers, and bagpipes.
-Themed tattoo performances are included every year in the event.
-The "Bond of Friendship" is a recurring theme.
+The event features military demonstrations, highland dancers and bagpipes.
+The "Bond of Friendship" is a recurring theme, and themed tattoo performances are included every year in the event.

 Over 2,000,000 spectators enjoy the Royal Nova Scotia International Tattoo every year.
-It occurs in arenas across Halifax, featuring thousands of performers from numerous countries.
+It takes place in venues across Halifax, featuring thousands of performers from numerous countries.